If you're looking for a deep dive into optimizing vendor workflows, check out our vendor management content hub.

 How to create a vendor scorecard

-Creating a vendor scorecard from scratch might seem intimidating.
+Creating a new vendor scorecard from scratch might seem intimidating.
 However, following these five steps will help you quickly build a data-driven vendor tracking system.

 Establish focus areas